fastovetsilya/ProbGBT/README.md

 1. **Quantile Transformation**: Generating non-uniformly spaced quantiles with more focus on the tails of the distribution
 2. **Multi-Quantile Regression**: Training a CatBoost model to predict multiple quantiles simultaneously (or separate models for each quantile)
-3. **Smoothing**: Using Generalized Additive Models (GAMs) to smooth the quantile function
-4. **PDF Estimation**: Computing the derivative of the smoothed quantile function to obtain the probability density function
+3. **PDF Estimation**: Computing the probability density function from quantiles
-5. **Calibration** (optional): Using conformal prediction to ensure statistical validity of the confidence intervals
+4. **Calibration** (optional): Using conformal prediction to ensure statistical validity of the confidence intervals

 ### Technical Details on PDF Generation